 Cohort-based learning which facilitates student learning, sharing of experiences and development of long-term professional relationships

-The ADN to BSN Collaborative program is designed for individuals pursuing a BSN degree who have been accepted to an ADN program through American River College, Sacramento City College, or Sierra Community College.
+The ADN to BSN Collaborative program is designed for individuals pursuing a BSN degree who have been accepted to an ADN program through American River College, Sacramento City College, Sierra College or Yuba College.

 Students completing the ADN program at their respective community college will go through the selection process at their school to enter the program.